grpc/proposal/A47-xds-federation.md

 changed to use a three-level map, keyed first by authority, then by resource type, and then by resource name.

 The top-level map in the cache is keyed by authority.
+There should be a separate entry for old-style resource names (either using some special map key, being careful to avoid collisions, or stored outside of the map).
-Resources without any authority will use the empty string as the key.
+New-style resource names without any authority will use the empty string as the key.
 The value of this map will include a reference/pointer (details are implementation-dependent) to the entry in the server channel map for the associated server.
 This indirection supports two things:
 - It allows multiple authorities to use the same server channel, via the de-duplication described above.
 - It will pave the way for future work where each authority can specify